DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-20-declaring-safeguarding-concerns.md

 date: 2020-02-20
 ---

 Teacher training providers need to recruit candidates who are safe to work with children and young people.
-They use various sources of evidence to make a judgement on this.
+Providers use various sources of evidence to make a judgement on this.

-However, providers need to ask candidates about potential safeguarding issues (such as criminal convictions) in the application form.
-Encouraging candidates to disclose potential issues at this early stage is essential so that they can:
+Despite carrying out checks, providers want candidates to be open about any potential safeguarding issues (such as criminal convictions) early on in their application.

+Encouraging candidates to disclose potential issues in the application form is essential so that providers can:

-* give advice about whether it's worth pursuing an application (saving time and money, reducing safeguarding risks during interview and helping to avoid damage to their reputation)
+* tell the candidate whether they should continue with their application
-* build trust with candidates who do have a conviction or caution but can still teach
+* build trust with candidates who do have something to declare but can still teach
+* save time and money
+* reduce safeguarding risks prior to doing official checks
+* reduce the chance of reputational damage

-Our [initial design for this section of the application form](/apply-for-teacher-training/suitability-to-work-with-children) aimed to meet these provider needs.
+Our [initial design for the safeguarding section of the application form](/apply-for-teacher-training/suitability-to-work-with-children#your-suitability-to-work-with-children) aimed to meet these provider needs.

-However, we also need to consider how candidates respond to this design.
+However, we also need to consider how candidates respond to this section of the application form.

 ## User needs